Professor-64/birthday-slack-bot/README.md

 # birthday-slack-bot
-A bot that sends birthday messages in slack
+A bot that sends birthday messages in slack.
+Only for private use